Social media engagement insights, news, and tips.

 Customers are quick to point out broken links or misspelled words; therefore, by investing in moderation tools that pick up on these issues, your brand can quickly be made aware of broken links, typos, and spikes in negative sentiment.

-BrandBastion's Moderation solution allows you to drive better performance when advertising on social media by providing an excellent customer experience, protecting ad spend, and reacting swiftly to shifts in sentiment.
+BrandBastion's Safety solution allows you to drive better performance when advertising on social media by providing an excellent customer experience, protecting ad spend, and reacting swiftly to shifts in sentiment.
 Our solution allows your brand to customize your guidelines, selecting from a wide range of categories, such as threats, discrimination and hate speech, sensitive brand topics, profanity, spam, and many more.